larkintuckerllc/city-events-map-prototype/README.md

 );
 ```

-**Assignment (5 Min): From the installatino folder, transpile the JavaScript
+**Assignment (5 Min): From the installation folder, transpile the JavaScript
 using Babel with the command:**

 Linux / OS X: `./node_modules/.bin/babel src -d dist`